-Polling Places Are Closing Due To COVID-19, It Could Tip Races In 1 Swing State
+Polling Places Are Closing Due To COVID-19.
+It Could Tip Races In 1 Swing State

 The pandemic-related closures follow a scaling back of polling places across the country in recent years as some communities have begun voting primarily by mail or using larger "vote centers," and in the wake of a U.S. Supreme Court decision that limited federal oversight of election administration.

-In 2013, the Court's Shelby County v.
+In 2013, the court's Shelby County v.
 Holder decision struck down a provision of the Voting Rights Act that required jurisdictions with a history of racially discriminatory practices to seek permission from the federal government before making changes to voting policies and procedure.
-Since then, voting rights advocates have expressed alarm about how polling place closures and relocations may impact communities of color in previously-covered states and jurisdictions.
+Since then, voting rights advocates have expressed alarm about how polling place closures and relocations may impact communities of color in previously covered states and jurisdictions.
 Iowa wasn't covered.

 In general, "on Election Day, we can anticipate to see long lines in areas where there have been mass closures," said Leigh Chapman, director of the voting rights program at the Leadership Conference on Civil & Human Rights, which has issued reports on polling place closures in places affected by Shelby.